 If you can better meet the oxygen demands of your muscles at a faster pace, you will be able to continue supplying ATP, or cellular energy, through aerobic metabolic pathways rather than needing to switch over to anaerobic glycolysis, which in turn produces the hydrogen byproducts that ultimately cause fatigue.

 The anaerobic workouts should be intense and involve repeats of the same length (rather than a ladder or pyramid) with full rest in between.
-These workouts should focus on increasing your anaerobic endurance over time but increasing the duration during which you can exercise at maximum capacity.

-For example, a great workout to improve anaerobic endurance is to find a short steep hill.
+For example, a great workout to improve anaerobic endurance is to find a short, steep hill.
 After a warm-up, sprint at maximum effort up the hill for 10 seconds.
 Mark where you end on the hill at the end of the interval.

 Take a full recovery and then go again.

 Continue your repeats with full recovery until you can no longer reach your finish mark in the 10 seconds.
+This signals that your endurance training workout is over.

 Here are some examples: